merenlab/merenlab.org/tutorials/infant-gut/index.md

 <div class="extra-info" markdown="1">

 <span class="extra-info-header">Make your own structure database</span>
-For your information, you can re-create this structure database with the following command, although you will have to install some dependencies (anvi'o will tell you what to do if you try but don't have the dependencies):
+For your information, you can re-create this structure database with the following command, although you will have to install some dependencies (anvi-3dev will tell you what to do if you try but don't have the dependencies):

 ``` bash
 anvi-gen-structure-database -c additional-files/e_faeealis_across_hmp/CONTIGS.db \